mattvenn/piffin/led/LED.md

 The shell is a great way to show a concept quickly, and then get the students to copy what you've done to see on their own computer.

 When we want to move onto writing longer programs, we can make a new window (file->new) and then write our code using an editor.
 Before we can run it, we need to save it as a new file (don't forget to add the .py extension).
 Then press f5 to run the program.
-Check the [Additional Resources](#Idle) for some links to Idle resources.
+Check the [Additional Resources](#idle-tips) for some more on Idle.

-### looping
+### Looping

 Before we add the electronics, let's get a python program running that creates the loop and the time delay.
 Use the shell to show a loop: